Strange Attractor Wire sculpture

 email me

-Class Blog, Mod4, 2019
+Class Blog, Mod4, 2019 (included to see examples of student projects)

 Three Dimensional Design seeks to expand your understanding of design theory as it relates to the 3 dimensional world.
 Working with 3D software, we will explore concepts of modularity, sequence and series, relief, contour, structure and symmetry.